Install the ElasticPress WordPress plugin onto your site

 While you can connect to your ElasticPress.io endpoint with any Elasticsearch client, our ElasticPress plugin is the officially supported integration for our hosted service, and is the best way to integrate WordPress with Elasticsearch.

 - Install the plugin using the Add Plugins screen in the WordPress administrative dashboard, or download a zipped up version via GitHub and upload it using the Upload Plugin option.

 - Activate the plugin (network activate for multisite).

 Connecting to ElasticPress.io with the ElasticPress plugin

-Before the plugin can do anything for you, we have to configure it using information provided from your ElasticPress.io account.
+Before the plugin can do anything for you, we have to configure it using the information provided from your ElasticPress.io account.
 When you first visit the dashboard for your newly installed ElasticPress plugin, you will see the setup steps.
 If you don’t yet have an account, you can sign up for one of our plans.
 If you already have an ElasticPress.io subscription, go ahead and hit the big red “Get started” button.

 If you’re a code ninja/power user and have done this configuration in your wp-config.php file, you will have skipped step 2, and gone straight to step 3.

 Hit the big red “Index your content” button, and it will synchronize your content up to the ElasticPress.io server for you.
-When you’re done, you can go to the main dashboard to further configure the plugin to suit your needs.

 Once your content is indexed, ElasticPress will seamlessly kick in behind the scenes and intelligently route search requests to ElasticPress.io.